 We are not about to run out of energy: the world has sufficient energy reserves of all types for the next 80 years and resources to last over one thousand years.

 Coal and lignite reserves are sufficient for over one hundred years at current rates of production.
 Unlike oil and gas, coal is widely distributed around the world with particularly large reserves in the USA, Russia and China.

 For this reason, coal offers a much higher level of supply security: most coal is used in the country of extraction.
 Where there is an indigenous source of coal, supply security is self-evident.
 Where coal is imported, supply is supported by a competitive market and a well-developed infrastructure.

-At around 3%, the European Union’s share of global energy reserves and resources is rather small.
+At less than 3%, the EU’s share of global non-renewable energy reserves and resources is rather small.

-As at the global level, it is the EU’s reserves and resources of coal and lignite that are most significant: together they account for 94% of the EU’s remaining potential.
+As at the global level, it is the EU’s reserves and resources of coal and lignite that are most significant: together they account for 93% of the EU’s remaining potential.
 Some coal deposits lie near consumers and can be exploited under very favourable conditions.
 For example, surface-mined lignite in Bulgaria, Czechia, Germany, Greece, Hungary, Poland and Romania is used mainly for power generation, often transported to power plants over short distances by conveyor belt to produce some of the lowest-cost electricity in Europe.
-Hard coal, both indigenously produced and imported, is much less expensive than imported oil or gas and the majority of EU member states enjoy the benefits of competitive coal-fired electricity generation.
+Hard coal, both indigenously produced and imported, is much less expensive than imported oil or gas and the majority of EU member states enjoy the benefits of competitive and reliable coal-fired electricity generation.